astropy/astropy/docs/table/masking.rst

 Masking and missing values
 --------------------------

-The `astropy.table` package provides support for masking and missing values in a table by wrapping the `numpy.ma` masked array package.
+The `astropy.Table` package provides support for masking and missing values in a table by wrapping the `numpy.ma` masked array package.
 This allows handling tables with missing or invalid entries in much the same manner as for standard (unmasked) tables.
 It is useful to be familiar with the `masked array
 <http://docs.scipy.org/doc/numpy/reference/maskedarray.generic.html>`_
-documentation when using masked tables within `astropy.table`.
+documentation when using masked tables within `astropy.Table`.

 In a nutshell, the concept is to define a boolean mask that mirrors the structure of the table data array.
 Wherever a mask value is